 Your IT guy does it all, knows it all, and is the master of the IT universe.
-That's amazing that you were able to hire the one person in the world that can do everything and has nothing better to do than master every single element of IT; congrats!!!
+That's amazing that you were able to hire the one person in the world who can do everything and has nothing better to do than master every single element of IT.
+Congrats!!!
 If you're picking up on a slight bit of sarcasm here, you’re right.

 In truth, no one person can know it all or do it all.
 If it were possible, then we would never be referred to a medical specialist by our doctor.
 Your family doc would simply just do your open-heart surgery for you.
 IT is no different, but why?